 Jeremy joined Bankside in 2020, prior to this Jeremy practised at Wynn Williams.

 Jeremy is a member of the Society of Trust and Estate Practitioners (STEP) and holds a STEP Advanced Certificate in Trust Disputes, placing first in his global class.
-He was also the youngest person to become a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand.
-He also received the Ronald Davison Award for excellent in arbitral award writing.
+He was the youngest person to become a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand.
+He also received the Ronald Davison Award for excellence in arbitral award writing.

 Class action defence

 Advising on a significant potential class action relating to alleged breaches of the Securities Act and Financial Markets Conduct Act arising from an IPO.
 The case is factually complex and of significant value.